 You can take their experiences and ideas into consideration, but ultimately it’s their application to your life that matters.

 None of this was supposed to be easy.
-Anyone who tells you it is is probably marketing something.
+Anyone who tells you otherwise is probably marketing something.

 Be skeptical.
 Be selfish.
 And be ruthless.
 This is your life we’re talking about.
 Nobody else can be happy for you.
 If you find yourself having that expectation, well, then there’s your problem.
 And no one can help you except yourself.